Remembrance Sunday: British Overseas Territories

 In the past, the Secretary of State for Foreign and Commonwealth Affairs laid a wreath on behalf of all the British Overseas Territories.
 However, since 2001 there has been a campaign by Britain's Overseas Territories Association for the right to lay a wreath themselves at the annual service at the Cenotaph.
 In 2008 the Labour Government agreed that one wreath could be laid for all 14 territories by a representative of the territories.

 Northern Ireland

 In Northern Ireland, Remembrance Sunday has tended to be associated with unionists.
 Most Irish nationalists and republicans do not take part in the public commemoration of British soldiers organised by the Royal British Legion.
 This is partly due to the actions of the British Army during The Troubles and its role in fighting against Irish independence.
 However, some moderate nationalists have attended Remembrance Day events as a way to connect with the unionist community.
 In 1987 a bomb was detonated by the Provisional Irish Republican Army (IRA) just before a Remembrance Sunday ceremony in Enniskillen, killing twelve people.
 The IRA said it had made a mistake and had been targeting soldiers parading to the war memorial.
-The Ireland has its own National Day of Commemoration in July for all Irish people who died in war.
+Ireland has its own National Day of Commemoration in July for all Irish people who died in war.

+The Orange Institution partake in Remembrance Sunday, holding local Orange walks and acts of remembrance.

+In 2024, the First Minister Michelle O'Neill laid a wreath at a ceremony in Belfast.